Below I showcase some of my projects in machine learning research. For an up to date list of my papers please refer to the publications page.

 Semi-supervised learning (SSL) is the problem of labelling a collection of unlabelled points from noisily observed labels of a small subset .
 The probit and one-hot methods are two widely used approaches to SSL — probit recovers binary labels while one-hot can handle finitely many labels.
 Both methods combine the observed labels with geometric information about to label the rest of the points.
 Similar to spectral clustering a graph Laplacian operator is constructed on .
 The labels on all of are then found by solving an optimization problem consisting of a data fidelity term for the observed labels on , and a Dirichlet energy regularization term involving the graph Laplacian that injects the geometry of encoded in the spectrum of .

-We analyze consistency of SSL in this article.
-We show that, under appropriate geometric assumptions the probit and one-hot methods recover the correct label of all points in in the limit of small observational noise.
+We analyze consistency of SSL and show that, under appropriate geometric assumptions the probit and one-hot methods recover the correct label of all points in in the limit of small observational noise.
 Our analysis reveals interesting interactions between different hyperparameters in both methods.